outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

             - or identify the same contrary conclusion leading to an inevitable implication, which is that it is very unlikely to get a gap in the final distribution where some values are never seen regardless of how many variables are used, or that a large jump in probability occurs between very similar values
               - meaning there's a closed relationship between the parameters (outcome averages, possible outcome size, adjacence of possible outcome values, number of variables, & converging probability)

-          - when there is a large difference in outcome between similar inputs (volatility), there are other parameters contributing to the outcome probabilities (just like being an endpoint value decreases the possibility of being paired in a subset with adjacent values)
+          - when there is a large difference in outcome between similar inputs (volatility in probability of 1 and 3, which are similar in a set of outcomes from 1 - 6), there are other parameters contributing to the outcome probabilities (similar to how being an endpoint value decreases the possibility of being paired in a subset with adjacent values)

             - how would you identify these parameters adding volatility? by checking default system filter objects: